Support: Reporting malware samples to the Avast Threat Lab

 If you are unable to use the submission form, send an email to firstname.lastname@example.org with the subject line Undetected Malware.
 In the body of your message, include your reason for notifying us of the website, and the full URL.
 To report multiple websites, send one email and include the full url of each website and reasons for submitting them.

 How can I submit samples that are too large?

 If the file you want to submit to us is larger than 50 MB, upload it to our anonymous FTP server.
 After uploading a file to our FTP server, send an email to email@example.com and specify the file name.

 For detailed instructions about how to use our anonymous FTP server to upload samples, refer to the following article:

 Avast does not collect any personal information about you when you submit files and websites to the Threat Lab.
-All submitted files and websites are used for research purposes only, however, uploading to the anonymous FTP server is the most private way to send us a file.
+All submitted files and websites are used to improve our software's ability to protect our users from threats.